Non-voting members of the United States House of Representatives: Resident commissioner

 and in the case of the Philippines, they have.

 Puerto Rico

 Puerto Rico, a U.S. commonwealth, has been represented by a non-voting resident commissioner since 1901.
 The resident commissioner holds a status similar to that of a delegate within the House, but, since 1921, serves a four-year term.
 The resident commissioner is the only individual elected to the House who serves for this duration.

 The Philippines

 From 1907 until 1937, while it was a U.S. territory, the Philippines elected two non-voting resident commissioners to serve in the U.S. House of Representatives.
 From 1937 until 1946, while it was a U.S. commonwealth, the Philippines sent one non-voting resident commissioner to the House.
-Upon independence in 1946, the Philippines ceased to be represented in Congress.
+Upon independence in 1946, the Philippines ceased to be represented in Congress but was instead represented by an Ambassador to the United States.

 List of past delegates

 Listed here by their congressional districts.